IsraaSaede/Waste-Classification/README.md

 # Introduction

 Waste Classification is a computer vision project that leverages a VGG16-based deep learning model to classify waste images.
 The project focuses on distinguishing between Organic and Recycle waste, making it a valuable tool for waste management and environmental initiatives.

-# Problem Statement

-The waste classification problem is a critical aspect of waste management.
-Properly identifying and classifying waste materials can help in recycling and disposal processes, reducing environmental impact.

 # Model Overview